Hunting on JBER

 Moose and Black Bear hunting on JBER is by drawing permit only and is limited to bow/arrow and muzzleloader for Moose.
 Black Bear is restricted to shotgun and non-toxic slugs only.There are several hunts available to apply for during the ADFG December permit application period that are specific to sex, dates, weapon type, location (JBER-Elmendorf or JBER-Richardson) and disabled vet qualifications.

-- All applicants must have passed Basic Hunter Education and either Bowhunter Education or Muzzleloader Education.
+- All applicants must have passed Basic Hunter Education and either Bowhunter Education or Muzzleloader Education, except that black bear hunting by shotgun on requires Basic Hunter Education.

 - Permittees must pass a JBER-specific proficiency shoot using the selected weapon and attend an orientation prior to being issued a permit.
 Dates for these are announced during the summer prior to the hunt.
 Dates are limited, so hunters should plan on scheduling around those dates.